 Treatment options for endometriosis include:

-– If you are experiencing undiagnosed pelvic pain or infertility.
+- You are experiencing undiagnosed pelvic pain or infertility.
 Any endometriosis tissue seen during diagnostic laparoscopy can be treated at the same time with CO2 laser or coagulation.

-– If there are contraindications to taking medications (side effect, allergies, blood clots, hypertension).
+- There are contraindications to taking medications (side effects, allergies, blood clots, hypertension).

-– If you have recurrent endometriosis and you are not trying to get pregnant soon, medical treatment of endometriosis is preferable to surgery.
+- You have recurrent endometriosis and you are not trying to get pregnant soon, medical treatment of endometriosis is preferable to surgery.

 The goals of surgical treatment of endometriosis include the following considerations: